UCB-Econ-148/sp23/resources/group_project/specs.md

 * Figures and Plots

 ### Peer Review and Assessment
-* A feedback on another group's project
+* Peer review (for reproducibility) on another group's project
-* Peer review form for groupmates' contributions
+* Peer review for groupmates' contributions

 ---
 ## Additional Resources